webpro-nl/knip/packages/docs/src/content/docs/features/compilers.md

 the contents of the `<script>` elements as a TypeScript module.

 Knip does not have a Vue plugin, mainly because the entry file `src/main.ts` is already covered by the default entry patterns.
+You may need to add e.g.
+`src/App.vue` as an entry file.

 ### Svelte